J-Cake/mkjson/README.md

     * If anything else: **Error**
 * `parallel`: Whether the `run` steps should be run in parallel
 * `isolate`: Whether each `run` step should be run in its own shell
+* `cwd`: The directory from which the `run` steps are executed
+* `env`: A list of environment variables to pass to the `run` steps.

-## Variables
+## Environment Variables

 Variables are useful for holding and retrieving information from the environment.
 This is useful if for instance you wish to allow compilers to be hot-plugged or to easily swap interpreter versions etc.

-Variables are declared in the makefile's `variables` section.
+Variables are declared in the makefile's `env` section.
 Keys are exported to environment variables, with values set to the `stdout` stream when its value is run as a child process.

 If the value is an array, each is interpreted as a child process and each's stdout is piped into the next's stdin, where the last stdout is captured and used as the value.
 Analogous to UNIX shell's piping system.